Online Annual Meeting of Brockhampton Group Parish Council at 7:45PM on Wednesday 20th May 2020 via ‘Zoom’

-Present: Clive Brazier (Chair), Lindsey Vernalls, David Boddington, Shaun Simpson, Helen Allan
+Present: Clive Brazier (Chair), Karen Rock, Helen Allan, David Boddington, Shaun Simpson

-In attendance: David Hunter-Miller (Clerk), Nigel Shaw (Ward Councillor), member of the public
+In attendance: David Hunter-Miller (Clerk), Nigel Shaw (Ward Councillor), Cathy Fuller (Chair Bringsty Common Manorial Court), three members of the public

 The meeting was adjourned for the open session.